 Continuous Compliance and Audit comes with the following compelling capabilities:

-Gates and Guardrails through OES Policy Management
+Configuring gates and guardrails through OES Policy Management

 The policy management feature of OES Continuous Compliance allows the security and compliance team to automatically express policy (in a declarative language) that can promote safe and fine-grained controls on Spinnaker deployment pipelines.
 The compliance team can better control the software development lifecycle with the automated implementation of restrictions and best practices.